-"Our life is like some vast lake that is slowly filling with teh stream of our years.
+The right-hander looked Sir Edwin Arnold "Destiny On memories "Our life is like some vast lake that is slowly filling with teh stream of our years.
 As the waters creep surel upward, the landmarks of the past are one by one submerged.
-But ther shall always be memory to lift its head above the tide until the lake is oveflowing.

-Alexandre Charles August Bisson "Madame X"
+But ther shall always be memory to lift its head above the tide until the lake is oveflowing."
+Alexandre Charles August Bisson "Madame X" More on memories.

-More on memories..

-"If the days grow dark, if care and pain Press close and sharp on heart and brain,
+"If the days grow dark. if care and pain Press close and sharp on heart and brain,

 Then lovely pictures still shall bloom

 Upon the walls of meory's room.

-Charles Dickinson "My burdens" On the future....
+Charles Dickinson "My burdens" On the future...

 "Our destiny exercises its influence over us even when as yet we have not learned its nature; it is our future that lays down the law of to-day."
-Friedrich William Nietzsche "That familiar indefinable lump in the chest...the going-away lump that had been there when I was a child and was as uncontrollable then as now.
-Leaving the seaside after the summer was over...leaving houses...any place that you had made with difficulty and affection your home.
+Friedrich William Nietzsche On leaving.

+"That familiar indefinable lump in the chest...the going-away lump that had been there when I was a child and was as uncontrollable then as Marty Best leads the squad with a now.
+Leaving the seaside after the summer was over...leaving houses ... any place that you had made with difficulty and affection your home.
 In fact, simply going away."
 Anne Morrow (Mrs. Charles) Lindbergh "Listen!
+The Wind" On good-byes..

-The Wind" Here too I must borrow.
+Here too I must borrow.
 The words I offer you as a farewell are taken from those lovely letters that once cam from Joanie.
-So to those of you wno will remain behind, and most especially to those of you whom I have shared four good years with - "may love sleep on your pillow and a song in Good-by and good luck .
+So to those of you who will remain behind, and most especially to those of you whom I have shared four good years with - "may love sleep on your pillow and a song in your heart.
+Good-by and good luck .